 Not since the soldiers of M.A.S.H. have such an unforgettable cast of characters dealt with the heartfelt heights and comical confusion of teen-aged camaraderie.
-Sarcasm drips from Camp Re-Form's coping with adolescence storyline as it follows a handful of fifteen-year-old boys enduring their second straight summer of a judge-ordered Boy Scout camp in lieu of reform school.
+Sarcasm drips from Camp Re-Form's coping with an adolescence story line as it follows a handful of fifteen-year-old boys enduring their second straight summer of a judge-ordered Boy Scout type camp in lieu of reform school.

 This mischief-making corps of individualized psychologies take dialect to a whole new level.
 The patrol called Sarge's Snappers draws from their seven different cultural backgrounds and the generational differences between them and their Scout Master.

 A peek at the accused reveals that: Jed is the impassioned young protagonist that you might someday consider courting your daughter.
 An unlikely delinquent, he is reluctant to take over as patrol leader, as he croons for Goose's girlfri

 Junebug, also called Junie, is just slow enough to single-handedly try out the retardation center's first effort at mainstreaming.
 He stutters his way from ob..ob..obstacles to stepping stones as he tries ha..ha..hard to fit in;

 Overdrive is the slightly crippled genius whose curiosity often arouses his extraordinary creativity.
 After growing up in an auto shop, he proves his worth with traits like the ability to hot-wire the camp jeep for sex-education favors from Stretch, the power forward of the Dixie Carrot tops female basketball team;